joanmarticarreras/BKTyper/README.md

 <p align="center"><img src="media/logo.svg" alt="BKTyper - v.0.1" width="450"></p>

 BKTyper is a human polyoma BK (BKPyV) typing tool.
 It can automatically classify transcriptional blocks from the Non-Coding Control Region (NCCR) and the Viral Protein 1 (VP1).
 It can take a nucleotide sequence in fasta format containing the complete BKPyV genome or subgenomic region containing the VP1 gene or the NCCR region.

+**BKTyper can be used online wihtout the need of further installation at [https://bktyper.zidu.be/](https://bktyper.zidu.be/).**

+Please if you want to use either the online free tool or decide to use the local installation, please cite our work.
+This is an academical on-going work and it is meant to be mantained long-term.
+Citation will help ensuring that the server costs are mantained.

+**Citation: `Martí-Carreras, J.; Maes, P. BKTyper—Web Application for VP1 and NCCR Polyoma BK Typing.
+Proceedings 2020, 50, 25 (https://www.mdpi.com/2504-3900/50/1/25)`.** (Please cite the conference abstract until this work is published).

 ## Requirments